Tikki Tikki Tembo: Reception

 The book received accolades upon publication.
 The Kirkus Review found the illustrations to be "a skillful counterpoint of diminutive detail and spacious landscape and a fine setting for a sprightly folktale."
 The book won a 1968 Boston Globe–Horn Book Award in the Picture Book category.

 In 1997, The New York Times selected it as one of the 59 children's books of the previous 50 years.
 In a 1999–2000 National Education Association online survey of children, the book was one of the "Kids' Top 100 Books".
 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".
 In a 2008 online poll of "Top 100 Picture Books" by School Library Journal, the book ranked 35th; in a similar 2012 poll, the book ranked 89th.
 According to the publisher, over one million copies of the book had been sold by 2013.

 The 2009 audio book version of the story received a Parents' Choice Foundation rating of "Approved".

 Criticisms and inaccuracies

-It has been criticized for "reinforc[ing] the stereotype that Asian names sound like nonsense syllables", especially as the name of the title character is nothing like actual Chinese.
+Cultural activists and Chinese citizens criticized the book for "reinforc[ing] the stereotype that Asian names sound like nonsense syllables", especially as the name of the title character is nothing like actual Chinese.

 Background

-The publisher states that the author "first heard the story ... as a child" and that the book is "her own" retelling of it.
+The publisher states that the author "first heard the story ... as a child" and that the book is her retelling of it.
 There are previous stories also set in China.
-However, the story is thought to have come from Japan rather than from China.

-Similar tales have been introduced to the United States several times.
+However, the story is thought to have originated in Japan rather than China.
+Similar tales existed in Japan since the early 18th century, and have been introduced to the United States by 1900.